 There are two types of cookies, session and persistent.
 Session cookies last only as long as your web browser is open.
 Once you close your browser, the cookie disappears.
 Persistent cookies store information on your computer for longer periods of time.

 If you do not wish to have cookies stored on your computer you can easily change your web browser to refuse them, or to let you know when you get a new cookie.
 Please refer to your browser instructions to learn more about these functions.
 Refusing cookies, however, can restrict your use of our website.
 To enjoy the website in full we recommend you leave cookies switched on.

 We also collect information through Google Analytics Advertising Features, including Demographics & Interests reports.
 Google Analytics is a web analysis service provided by Google.
-Google utilizes the data collected to track and examine the use of www.raponline.org to prepare reports on its activities and share them with other Google services.
+Google utilizes the data collected to track and examine the use of www.raponline.org, including its subdomains, to prepare reports on its activities and share them with other Google services.
 Google may use the data collected to contextualize and personalize the ads of its own advertising network.

 We use this information on demographic and interest area of the visitors to the site to better understand our audience and customize our website to meet the needs of our audience.
 There is no personally identifiable information in these reports.